-The \bi{} and \y{} $\gamma$-ray sources without beryllium are also used to measure ER sensitivity, along with the lower energy \co{} source, at Seitz thresholds between 0.50~keV and 1.56~keV.
-Sources were placed 10~cm from the active xenon for all ER sensitivity measurements.

-Reduced data for later analysis include only live-times and bubble counts at each threshold and source configuration (with the exception of \cf{} data, which include the scintillation veto described in the next section).
-The chamber is considered live only when the measured pressure is within 0.034~bar (0.5~psi) of the target pressure set-point (extended to $\pm$0.068~bar for the 0.90~keV \ybe{} dataset), and any live-time in the the first 20~s of each event is discarded to avoid thermodynamic transients associated with expansion.
-Bubbles are identified through handscanning of images, counting bubbles that are nucleated in the visible volume and are coincident with the bubble chamber trigger.
+The reduced data for the subsequent analysis includes only live times and bubble counts at each threshold and source configuration (with the exception of the \cf{} data, which includes the scintillation veto described in the next section).
+The chamber is considered live only when the measured pressure is within 0.034~bar (0.5~psi) of the target pressure set-point (extended to $\pm$0.068~bar for the 0.90~keV \ybe{} dataset), and any live time in the the first 20~s of each event is discarded to avoid thermodynamic transients associated with expansion.
+Bubbles are identified through hand-scanning of images, counting bubbles that are nucleated in the visible volume and are coincident with the bubble chamber trigger.
 No excess rate of bubble nucleation at the wall of the chamber was observed, so no fiducial cut is taken.

-\subsection{Coincident Scintillation Veto}
+\subsection{Coincident scintillation veto}

-While the scintillation signal recorded by the PMT in principle could allow for energy reconstruction of NR events, in practice the photon yield for the $\mathcal{O}$(keV) events of interest here is too low to be useful, giving an average of $<1$ photon detected in XeBC.
-However, the PMT signal still provides a useful method of background suppression, easily tagging alpha-decays and transiting charged particles from cosmic-ray showers, which dominate the background bubble nucleation rate.
+While the scintillation signals produced by NR events can in principle be used for energy reconstruction, in practice NR photon yields are too low to be useful for this purpose.
+Both in XeBC and in SBC's planned dark matter and CE$\nu$NS detectors, any practical light collection configuration yields $<1$ photon detected for the $\mathcal{O}$(keV) and sub-keV nuclear recoils in these experiments' regions of interest.
+However, the scintillation signal still provides a useful method of background suppression, easily tagging alpha decays and transiting charged particles from cosmic-ray showers, which dominate the background bubble nucleation rate in XeBC.